joeynor/PyJakimSolatCLI/README.md

 # Why bother

-Of course i can view the prayer times from JAKIM website or even a oneliner bash script from [sharruzzaman](https://gist.github.com/sharuzzaman/9da402680df7f107dafb96d403e0f95a), but I went to all the trouble writing a python code to get it from JAKIM.
+Of course i can view the prayer times from JAKIM website or using this awesome oneliner bash script from [sharruzzaman](https://gist.github.com/sharuzzaman/9da402680df7f107dafb96d403e0f95a), but I went to all the trouble writing a python code to get it from JAKIM.
 This is because, I like CLI, and I spend a considerable amount of time on CLI.
-Furthermore, the CLI allows me to tie it to other applications like Conky.
+More importantly, the CLI allows me to tie it to other python scripts, API and conky.
 Allowing me to code different format of output and integration not otherwise possible.

 # Contributions for Improvements